xpipe-io/xpipe-io.github.io/docs/connections/shell-connections.md

 # Shell connections

-X-Pipe introduces a rather new, modular approach to handling remote connections through remote shells.
+XPipe introduces a rather new, modular approach to handling remote connections through remote shells.
 These shell processes can be running either on your local machine or on a remote machine.
 There are many kinds of supported shell connections: